byrd-laif/soilMakers/readme.md

 #### Putting nature on the balance sheet.

-***Bio-Logical Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Earth Care Services & Commodities.***
+***Bio-Logical Body and Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

 ***Power as responsibility rather than domination.*** A radical sift from 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
 To an 'Eco-logical Partnership', *Bio-Logical Freedom; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*